Dateline: Belgrade, Serbia

 For many entrepreneurs, rather than trying to create a complicated network of companies that exchange money back and forth, the question is simply, “Where do I incorporate my company offshore?”
 Not only are these large structures usually inefficient and costly to maintain but they involve other risks that are rarely considered, such as the possibility that your bank will find your version of transfer pricing to be suspicious and cause you problems.

-As always, my approach is to understand the END RESULT desired by creating an offshore structure, and then to work backwards to create the simplest, most affordable structure to achieve that goal.
+As always, my approach is to understand the END RESULT desired by creating an offshore structure, and then to work backward to create the simplest, most affordable structure to achieve that goal.
 The reality is that while IP companies are valid for some people, many others who are looking to form them have been wrongly convinced they need one by some internet lawyer on a tiny island.

 The Best Low-Tax Countries for IP

 As is usually the case in the offshore world, the “best” is hard to define.
-Each person and each business has its own circumstances and requirements that makes their best country different from someone else’s best country.
+Each person and each business has its own circumstances and requirements that make their best country different from someone else’s best country.
 In some cases, a few tiny details could change an entire strategy.

 As such, it’s important to create a thorough Plan before moving your IP offshore.